Kttra/Eigenvectors/README.md

 # Eigenvectors
  Program that calculates eigenvalues given a 3x3 matrix.
+Running the program will ask the user to input a matrix.